Professional turning has become more accessible throughout the years.

 The most exciting thing about this lathe is length; it is perfect for beginners who are just getting into woodturning.
 And the swing over the bed is about 12 inches, and the distance between centers is approximately 16.5 inches.

-You have a range of speeds with this machine.
+You get variable speed ranges with this machine.
 For example, you can set the speed to 250 all the way up to 4,000 RPM.
 And you have both a forward and reverse option.

 The best thing about this machine is how easy it is to set up once you get it out of the box.
 You don't have to spend hours assembling the machine, which helps a lot if you're short on time.